Idkidkjwo/FNFBot-Psych-Engine/readme.md

 - **F2** - Increase offset (+1)
 - **F3** - Decrease offset (-1)

-## Installation

-1. Download the latest release from the [Releases](https://github.com/yourusername/FNFBot-Rewrite/releases) section
-2. Extract the archive to any folder
-3. Run FNFBot20.exe
-4. Specify the path to your Friday Night Funkin' game directory
-5. Select a song from the list and enjoy!

-## Version 2.2 Improvements

-- Fixed issue with processing special notes in Psych Engine
-- Added support for various song naming formats
-- Fixed note overlap issue when displaying
-- Optimized thread management for stable operation
-- Added smooth offset adjustment without reloading songs
-- Improved displayed note cleaning for better performance

 ## Development

 The project is developed in C# using Windows Forms.
 For proper compilation, you need: